henriquevsj/stream-chat-react-native-Public/README.md

 **Which mobile apps were used**

-It was used Stream Chat for evaluation, it has tight code and was developed using React Native
+It was used Stream Chat for evaluation, it has tight code and was developed using React Native.
+All pipelines in this repository are functional, in case you need to do any testing.

 **Code:** [Stream Chat React Native](https://github.com/GetStream/stream-chat-react-native)